-The trend analysis section of the Canada job bank can is filled with useful information about job prospects all across Canada.
-You can also find detailed 10-year analysis for your occupation.
+The trend analysis section of the Canada job bank s filled with useful information about job prospects all across Canada.
+You can also find a 10-year analysis for your occupation.
 So if you’re researching the Canadian job market, this is a helpful resource to learn about your occupation.
 And with this information, you can:

 - Identify the job prospects for your industry (good, fair, limited, undetermined)

 - Assess how your occupation is performing throughout Canada

 - Identify growth at the provincial and community (city) level

 - Compare how much you can make in different parts of Canada.

 - Is the outlook strong for my occupation?